 Here are our best recommendations for travel accessories to complete any trip!
 We are ALWAYS looking for great deals and shopping on a budget.
 We swear by these accessories!

 Okay, so now the Blue Lagoon is firmly on your ‘to-do’ list.
 You can’t wait to go on your layover in Reykjavik and jump right in, just one problem: how do you get there?
 That is the real question.

+Thank you so much for reading this post on our favorite Iceland day tour, visiting the Blue Lagoon!
 Did you like this post?
-Please pin the below picture to save for later!
+Please Pin the below pictures to save for later!

 We wrote an travel eBook with you in mind, and have given you EVERYTHING we know about how to maximize your ability to travel the world!
 The book has 3 parts: